TylerSterlingTech/configure-ad/README.md

 <img src="https://i.imgur.com/n28qlQg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Active directory has been installed, however, is still needs to be promoted to a domain controller.
+Active directory has been installed, however, it still needs to be promoted to a domain controller.
 "Promote this server to a domain controller" is selected.
 </p>
 <br />